Enrico Sibilia: Early life and priesthood

 He was born in Anagni.
-After entering the Seminary of Anagni and completing his basic studies he entered the Pontifical Roman Seminary where from 1878 until 1890 he studied for and received doctorates in philosophy, theology and a doctorate utroque iuris (in both canon and civil law).
+After entering the Seminary of Anagni and completing his basic studies he entered the Pontifical Roman Seminary.
+There, from 1878 until 1890, he studied for and received doctorates in philosophy, theology and a doctorate utroque iuris (in both canon and civil law).

 He was ordained on 8 March 1884 by his uncle Biagio Sibilia, Bishop of Segni.
 He was appointed Honorary canon of the cathedral chapter of Anagni.
 He entered the diplomatic service of the Holy See in April 1890 and served as an Auditor of the nunciature in Colombia from 1890 to 1895 and was later promoted to chargé d'affaires serving in that role until 1898.
 He was created Honorary chamberlain of His Holiness on 21 December 1894.
 He returned to diplomatic work as an Auditor of the nunciature in Brazil from August 1898 to July 1901.
 He was transferred to the nunciature in Belgium until 1902 and again to Spain until 1908.